armory/docs/content/en/cd-as-a-service/plugin-spinnaker.md

 Perform the following steps:

-1. In the Armory Enterprise UI, select an existing app or create a new one.
+1. In the Armory CD UI, select an existing app or create a new one.
 2. Create a new pipeline.
 3. Add a stage to your pipeline with the following attributes:
    - **Type**: select **Kubernetes Progressive**